Glossary

 Source: https://www.mdpi.com/

-Social-emotional learning can be described as learning that allows all learners to identify and navigate emotions, practice mindful engagement, and exhibit prosocial behavior for human flourishing toward a peaceful and sustainable planet.
+Social-emotional learning can be described as learning that allows all learners to identify and navigate emotions, practice mindful engagement, and exhibit caring behavior for human flourishing toward a peaceful and sustainable planet.

 Source: https://mgiep.unesco.org/